-This Management Information Circular ("Circular") is furnished in connection with the solicitation of proxies by or on behalf of management of Morguard Real Estate Investment Trust (the "Trust") for use at the annual meeting ("Meeting") of unitholders (the "Unitholders") of the Trust to be held on May 6, 2020 at 9:45 a.m. (local time) at Rattlesnake Point Golf Club, 5407 Regional Road 25, Milton, Ontario L9T 2X5, and at all adjournments thereof.
-The solicitation will be made primarily by mail but proxies may also be solicited by telephone by employees of the Trust, board of trustees of the Trust (the "Board of Trustees" or "Board", and each member of the Board a "Trustee") or by the Trust's transfer agent, Computershare Trust Company of Canada, at a nominal cost.
+This Management Information Circular ("Circular") is furnished in connection with the solicitation of proxies by or on behalf of management of Morguard Real Estate Investment Trust (the "Trust") for use at the annual and special meeting ("Meeting") of unitholders (the "Unitholders") of the Trust to be held on May 5, 2021 at 9:30 a.m. (local time)), by virtual meeting only via live audio webcast online at https://virtual-meetings.tsxtrust.com/1104 (Password: morguard2021) for the purposes set forth in the Notice of Meeting which accompanies this Circular, and at all adjournments thereof.
+The solicitation will be made primarily by mail but proxies may also be solicited by telephone by employees of the Trust, board of trustees of the Trust (the "Board of Trustees" or "Board", and each member of the Board a "Trustee") or by the Trust's proxy tabulator, TSX Trust Company, at a nominal cost.
 The costs of solicitation will be borne by the Trust.

-The information contained in this Circular is given as at March 12, 2020 unless otherwise indicated.
+The information contained in this Circular is given as at March 12, 2021 unless otherwise indicated.